OpenZeppelin/nile/README.md

 In order for this implementation to be functional, the plugin developer must follow some guidelines:

-1. Use click if the plugin provides a CLI command:
+1. Use Click if the plugin provides a CLI command:

    ```python
    # First, import click dependency